Knowledge base

 php_value mbstring.internal_encoding UTF-8

-Check the encoding of the SQL file before import.
-Use iconv
+Check the SQL file encoding before import.
+Use iconv if necessary:

 iconv -f ISO-8859-1 -t UTF-8 dump.sql > dump_utf8.sql